mcfunc/func/MODSINFO.md

-# Tech Innovations Mod Pack
+# FUNC

-Welcome to Tech Innovations, a tech-oriented Minecraft mod pack centered around the Create mod ecosystem with extensive automation, exploration, and quality-of-life improvements.
+Welcome to FUNC, a tech-oriented Minecraft mod pack centered around the Create mod ecosystem with extensive automation, exploration, and quality-of-life improvements.
 This pack offers a perfect balance between technical creativity and adventure.

 ## Unique Features